Privacy Policy

 We will take all the steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy, and no transfer of your Personal Information will take place to an organization or a country unless there are adequate controls in place, including the security of your data and other Personal Information.

-Disclosure of Data
+Disclosure of Personal Information

 Affiliates.
 We may disclose Personal Information to our corporate affiliates for purposes consistent with this Privacy Policy.
-For clarity, PHI handled by the Medical Group is governed by the Notice, not this Privacy Policy.

 Disclosures for Protection.
-We may access, preserve, and disclose information if we or our service providers, in good faith, believe it is necessary to: comply with law, regulation, legal process, or governmental request; protect the rights, property, or safety of you, us, our users, or others; enforce our terms or policies; detect, prevent, or investigate fraud, security, or technical issues; collect fees; or pursue or defend legal claims.
+We may access, preserve, and disclose Personal Information if we or our service providers, in good faith, believe it is necessary to: comply with law, regulation, legal process, or governmental request; protect the rights, property, or safety of you, us, our users, or others; enforce our terms or policies; detect, prevent, or investigate fraud, security, or technical issues; collect fees; or pursue or defend legal claims.

 Business Transfers.
 We may disclose or transfer information in connection with a merger, acquisition, reorganization, financing, asset sale, bankruptcy, or similar event.
 Recipients must honor the commitments described in this Privacy Policy or provide you with notice of material changes.